IRS Extends Transition Period for Perfecting R&D Claims for Refund Until 2025

 The rationale for this extension is unclear at this time, but there could be a few reasons for this change.
 First, the backlog of returns continues to be an issue for the IRS, and they are continuing to shift resources to address areas of concern.
 While the IRS has said that they will make every effort to determine whether a claim is deficient within six months of receipt, it is possible that this timeline has not been realized; necessitating a longer period to review claims in order to incorporate feedback from taxpayers, tax practitioners, and IRS staff.

 This shift could also indicate that the IRS is planning on releasing more in-depth guidance on top of the guidance that was released on January 3, 2022, but needs additional time to gather and incorporate feedback from the R&D claims from this past year.
 Extending this transition period would allow them to continue to gather more data, especially if the IRS backlog continues to be an issue and not enough returns have been processed to draw meaningful conclusions.
 The IRS may also be considering whether to further extend the 45-day perfection period or even make it permanent and extended the transition period to continue to evaluate.
 Regardless of the reason for the extension, it is welcome news for taxpayers looking to amend to claim the R&D Credit.

 If you have any questions about the R&D Credit, please do not hesitate to reach out.

-David Seibel is an engineering senior manager for the R&D Tax Credit Practice.
+David Seibel is a Principal for the R&D Tax Credit Practice.
 He combines his knowledge of tax law with his engineering expertise to maximize companies’ research credits and reduce their overall tax burdens.

 David ensures clients are receiving studies that meet the highest level of quality.
 He conducts fieldwork, produces detailed technical calculations, and builds narratives that accurately reflect each company’s research and experimentation activity.